 For the best results, hold the cutting edge of the scythe parallel to the ground.
 This tool is ideal for cutting grass up to 2 feet tall.

-But unless you are experienced at handling this tool it may be best to try shears or a sickle.
+But unless you are experienced in handling this tool, it may be best to try shears or a sickle.

 This small hand tool is ideal for cutting small sections of your lawn.
 Hold the handle the same way as a scythe, so that the blades are parallel to the ground.

-Squeeze the shear blades together to close the blades, and cut as you move slowly across the yard.
+Squeeze the shear blades to close them, then cut as you move slowly across the yard.
 Click to buy shears at Amazon.

 Next comes the fun part… mowing tall grass.
-Follow the final steps and soon your jungle-like lawn will be back to how it should be.
+Follow these last steps, and your overgrown lawn will soon be back to its ideal state.

 The mowing process will help get your grass down to the desired height.
-A previously trimmed lawn will be much easier to mow, though the task will require quite a lot of effort on your part.
+A lawn that has been trimmed before will make mowing easier, but it will still require some effort on your part.

 Depending on the type of mower you have, you’ll need to adjust the height setting to between 4 and 6 inches.
 The goal is to make sure the final result is completely even.

-If the grass is wet, wait a few days until it’s completely dry before starting to mow.
+Don’t mow your lawn when the grass is wet; wait a few days until it’s completely dry before starting.

-Now it’s time for the third pass in order to get the lawn to its final height.
-Adjust your mower to its usual height, which is between 2 and 3 inches.
-This is the ideal setting for your lawn.
+- Now, for the third pass to achieve the final lawn height, set your mower to the usual 2 to 3 inches, which is ideal for your lawn.

-Before you pat yourself on the back and put all your tools away… there is the dreaded clearing of grass clippings.
-It’s all part of the process.
+- Before you congratulate yourself and put away your tools, there’s the task of clearing grass clippings—an essential part of the process.

 Must-Have Tools For Cutting Tall Grass

-If cutting grass by hand, start off with a sickle or grass scythe, working your way down to a mowable length of around 3-4 inches.
+When cutting grass manually, begin with a sickle or grass scythe, gradually reducing the grass to a mowable length of 3–4 inches.

 Lawnmower